MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - **/metadata**
  returns all the fields
  - **/stats/{fieldName}**
- gives statistics on numbers base
+ gives statistics on numbers based on the class NumberStats

 ## POST requests: